-Top 10 best Android retro and retro-inspired games for Android phones and tablets
+Top 20 best retro and retro-inspired games for Android phones and tablets

 A magical trip down memory lane

-- For iOS users, do check out our Top 30 best retro and retro-inspired games for iPad and iPhone (iOS)
+- For iOS users, do check out our best retro and retro-inspired games for iPad and iPhone (iOS)

 Crazy Taxi Classic